 About 50% of all pregnancies are unplanned.
 Waiting until pregnancy may be too late to prevent fetal exposure to risk factors.
 If we shift our attention to preconception health (PCH) and help identify, manage or reduce these risk factors we can improve reproductive, maternal and child health outcomes.
-To address this issue, Public Health developed an innovative and evidence-based PCH risk assessment tool for use in the primary care setting called My Health eSnapshot (MHeS).
-Note: MHeS is not yet available for use as we are still in the research phase.
+To address this issue, Public Health developed an innovative and evidence-based PCH risk assessment tool for use in the primary care setting called Preconception Health Risk Assessment Tool (PreCHAT).

 This is an illustration of Wellington-Dufferin-Guelph Public Health’s preconception health intervention model.
-Women of reproductive age are at the core of the model as this intervention aims to improve the health status of women well before pregnancy for optimal maternal and child health outcomes.
-Primary care providers wrap around as the providers delivering the 3-step intervention model in the primary care setting: 1) Women complete the risk assessment on a tablet, 2) Women discuss their results with their primary care provider, and 3) Women receive a customized patient handout with results and key messages.
-Public Health supports the overall model through research, partnerships, health promotion, policy development, surveillance, evaluation and knowledge exchange.
+Individuals of reproductive age are at the core of the model as this intervention aims to improve the health status of individuals well before pregnancy for optimal maternal and child health outcomes.
+Primary care providers wrap around as the providers delivering the 3-step intervention model in the primary care setting.
+Public Health supports PreCHAT by collaborating with primary care and facilitating research, evaluation and surveillance.

 STEP 1.
 Patients complete PreCHAT on a secure tablet prior to their appointment with a PCP and prioritize three risk factors for discussion based on their results; this may be completed in the waiting area or via secure email at home,